Frequently Asked Questions.

 There is one common factor before we cover the differences.
 A conventional loan, FHA, USDA or VA loan from a bank, direct lender or broker is the same FNMA, FHLMC, and GNMA loan.
 The difference being the pricing and the service from who you borrow from.
 A mortgage broker works with wholesale lending partners to fulfill your loan.
 Often, mortgage brokers have many options and are able to compare the pricing of many lending institutions.
 Mortgage brokers are compensated by a wholesale lender where your loan is placed.
 Mortgage brokers set the compensation quarterly and can not deviate from this compensation.
 Servicing is normally done by the wholesale lender who funds your loan.
 A direct lender underwrites and funds their own loan and sets their interest rates.
 The source of the money is often a line of credit that is used to fund the loan.
 Most direct lenders sell your loan as soon as it funds as they need to clear the line in order to make more loans.
 Underwriting tends to be more restrictive to reduce the risk of a loan buyback.
 Often they do not have a servicing platform.
 A bank usually use it’s own money and has the ability to borrower money from the Federal Reserve or other banks.
 Banks offer a very limited product line as they must manage their regulatory risk and follow very stringent underwriting processes.

-We currently offer our services throughout all of Florida.
+We currently offer our services throughout all of Florida and Pennsylvania.
 We plan on expanding to other states shortly.

 As a broker we do not service mortgages.
 Once you have decided on a rate and program we will know which one of our investors will service your loan.
 After the loan funds, we will always be here for you.